geoserver/geoserver/doc/en/user/source/styling/ysld/reference/featurestyles.rst

        - point:
            <<: *allotherplaces

-Using the ``x-firstMatch: true`` parameter, the style is simplified:
+Using the ``x-ruleEvaluation: first`` parameter, the style is simplified:

 .. code-block:: yaml
    :linenos: